NVIDIA-AI-IOT/jetbot/docs/bill_of_materials.md

 #### Option 1 (default) - M2 Card + Antennas

+This is the good option for Jetson Nano (4GB) Developr Kit.<br>
+If you are using Jetson Nano 2GB Developer Kit, you need to use the Option 2 below, as the carrier board of the 2GB Dev Kit does not have the M.2 slot.

 |  **Part** | **Quantity** | **Cost** | **URL** | **Notes** |
 | --- | --: | --: | --- | --- |
 | WiFi card | 1 | $18.95 | [Amazon](https://amzn.to/2WKEkum), [NewEgg](https://www.neweggbusiness.com/Product/Product.aspx?Item=9SIV21M85N2699) | M2, Intel Wireless-AC 8265 |